DAludibrious/MySite-Final/content/post/hugoisforlovers.md

 This website was created with Hugo.
 I followed the instructions below to learn Hugo and then started to branch into other areas.

-The below documentation below can also be found in eueung's repository here: https://github.com/eueung/hugo-casper-two
+The documentation below can also be found in eueung's repository here: https://github.com/eueung/hugo-casper-two

 ## Step 1.
 Install Hugo